abhishek-kumar-code/Redfish_Public/Specification.md

 #### Services

-Service resources represent components of the Redfish service itself as well as dependent resources.
-While the complete list is discoverable only by traversing the Redfish service tree, the list includes services like the Eventing service, Task management and Session management.
+Service resources represent components of the Redfish Service itself as well as dependent resources.
+While the complete list is discoverable only by traversing the Redfish Service tree, the list includes services like the Eventing service, Task management and Session management.

 #### Registry